 the sources available for recording are:

-the mic/input key works quite similar in any mode on the OP-1. let us go through some of the main modes below as well as show some use case examples.
+the mic/input key works quite similar in any mode on the OP-1. let us go through the main modes below as well as show some use case examples.

-pressing the mic/input key in tape mode lets you toggle external audio on/off.
+pressing the mic/input key in tape mode or mixer mode lets you toggle the external audio on/off.

-this lets you mix in some radio playing in the background, or using whatever external signal coming in via the mic, line in or usb, and mix that with your recorded material. (a great way to connect a second OP-1 and control sound levels of both units with one master volume knob).
+this lets you mix radio playing in the background, or using whatever external signal coming in via the mic, line in or usb, and mix that with your recorded material.

 10. play the keyboard and enjoy the sound of your voice.

-10. play the keyboard and adjust start/stop positions using encoders.
+10. play the keyboard and adjust start/stop positions using the encoders.

 pro-tip: press the green encoder to automatically find available radio stations.